-- Founder and current CEO of Pono Home, an award winning energy efficiency company
+- Founder and former CEO of Pono Home, an award winning energy efficiency company

 - Founder and former CEO of CleanTechnica

 - Author of Build a Green Small Business (McGraw-Hill)

 - Author of Green Living Ideas